 Where to stay:

 Crete has a variety of options when it comes to where to stay; there are many beautiful 5* hotels in Elounda, we particularly like Nana Beach Hotel in Hersonissos.
 Crete also has a whole host of private villas available to hire which usually come with their own swimming pool and give you a bit more privacy, freedom and flexibility.
-If you are interested in looking at a Villa in Crete then visit Clickstay.

 I hope I have inspired your holiday to Crete.
 Crete has always been a very large part of my life having lived there for many years on and off; please do tag me in social media if you do decide to head over to Crete or use my Instagram # (#HMCapturingmoments).